wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

-NGFB Open Graph+ uses several layers of classes to wrap all its social buttons, and each button has it's own individual class name and id as well.
+NGFB Open Graph+ uses several layers of classes to describe all its social buttons, and each button has it's own individual class name and id as well.
 You may add styling for social buttons to an existing stylesheet (from your theme, for example), or use the built-in stylesheet editor found on the Social Style settings page.

 The default styles offer a fairly complete example of CSS styling for the NGFB social buttons.
-In the default Social Buttons Style section, I've specified the width (and height) for each button's `<div>`.
+In the default Social Buttons Style section I've specified the width (and height) for each button's `<div>`.
 This takes a little more work to get right, but *pre-defining the height and width of each button helps the page rendering speed significantly*.
 The `.ngfb-buttons` class is included within one of four other classes: `.ngfb-content-buttons` and `.ngfb-excerpt-buttons` for buttons enabled on the Social Sharing settings page, `.ngfb-widget-buttons` for buttons enabled from the widget, and `.ngfb-shortcode-buttons` for buttons added using the `&#91;ngfb&#93;` shortcode.

 = Hide Social Buttons =